arthi2900/app1/docs/prd.md

 \n#### 4.2.1 User Visibility Rules
 - **Admin**: Can view all users from all schools
 - **Principal**: Can only view teachers and students from assigned school
-- **Teacher**: Can only view students from assigned school (cannot view Principal or other teachers)
+- **Teacher**: Can only view students from assigned sections (cannot view Principal or other teachers)
 - **Student**: Can only view their own profile and personal information (cannot view other students, teachers, or Principal)

 #### 4.2.2 Question Bank Isolation